Kim38391/CS120-Survival-Guide/README.md

-# CS120 Final Project – Grading Guide
+# Project: CS120 Boss Battle/Final Crasher’s Sale Deal - Grading Guide

+Submission Type: Group Final Project / Alternative Final

-This repository contains all required materials for the **Mission Receipt** and our **Group Final Project** assignments.
+This repository contains all required materials for the **Mission Receipt** and our Group Final Project for the **Boss Battle – Final Crasher’s Sale Deal**.
 Please use the guide below to locate the materials for grading.

 ---